Measuring Information Transfer in Neural Networks: Continual Learning

 For our continual learning experiments, we use the ``separate'' design (Table \ref{tab:paradigms}) for dealing with final layers.
 For L2 and EWC, we optimized a single hyper-parameter: the regularization coefficient $c$, based on average performance.
 For IMM (weight-transfer) and IMM (l2-transfer), the weighting vector of tasks $\bm{\alpha}$ is chosen to be a uniform weighting, as preliminary optimization of $\bm{\alpha}$ did not yield improved results.
 The difficulty of optimizing $\bm{\alpha}$ is also discussed in \cite{pfulb2019comprehensive}.

-Single-task and multi-task learning are used as baselines for comparison.
-Especially, $L_{IA}$ in Table \ref{tab:cont} are all relative to the single task models of corresponding tasks.
-Table \ref{tab:single_ref} lists the $L_{IT}$ of single task models.
-The performance on ``future'' task is measured at 10000 training examples.
+Single-task and multi-task training are used as baselines for comparison. $L_{IA}$ in Table \ref{tab:cont} are all relative to an empty model on the corresponding tasks.
+The performance on the ``future'' task is measured at 10000 training examples.